Gaurav2543/deML/README_multithreading.md

 ## Key Features

 1. **Multithreading Support**: The tool now utilizes multiple threads to process reads in parallel, potentially significantly improving performance on multi-core systems.
-2. **Dynamic Thread Count**: The number of threads is automatically determined based on the available hardware, using all but 4 of the available threads.
+2. **User-Defined Thread Count**: The number of threads to bee used is set by the user.
+(Default number of threads is all available hardware threads - 2)
 3. **Support for BAM and FASTQ**: The tool can process both BAM and FASTQ input files.
 4. **Performance Measurement**: Includes built-in timing and memory usage measurements to compare single-threaded and multi-threaded performance.
 5. **Thread-Safe Operations**: Implemented mutex locks to ensure thread-safe access to shared resources.